hci-lab-um/heuristics-for-test-tool-design/Heuristics/H08-Workflows.md

 ### Not?
-What is not a risk for workflows the tool is part of?
+What workflows isn't the tool part of?

 - maybe a list here

 ### Else?
-What other risks might be affected by the tool?
+What other workflows might be affected by the tool?